by Bobby from Eden Prairie

 Guion "Guy" Bluford was the first African American in space.
 Before he was an astronaut he was a United States Air Force pilot.
 In his entire career as an astronaut he was in space for 28 days, 16 hours, and 33 minutes.

 Guion S. Bluford Jr.NASA [Public domain]

-He had four missions to Space.
-They were STS-8 aboard he space shuttle Challenger, which launched from Kennedy Space Center on Aug.
+He had four missions to space.
+They were STS-8 aboard the space shuttle Challenger, which launched from Kennedy Space Center on Aug.
 30, 1983.
 That was the flight that was the end of never having an African American in space.
-There also was STS 61-A (also aboard the Challenger, which happened just months before it blew up,) STS-39 (aboard the Discovery), and STS-53 (also aboard Discovery).
+There also was STS 61-A (also aboard the Challenger, which happened just months before it blew up), STS-39 (aboard the Discovery), and STS-53 (also aboard Discovery).

 Guy retired from NASA and the Air Force in 1993.
-He now is a Vice President and general manager of the Science and Engineering Group, Aerospace Sector of Federal Data Corporation in Maryland.
+He now is a vice president and general manager of the Science and Engineering Group, Aerospace Sector of Federal Data Corporation in Maryland.
 He has gotten many medals, awards, and accolades, and was inducted in to the International Space Hall of Fame in 1997.
-It is cool to think that he made such a big moment in Americas' history and in African American's history.
-I had a fun time learning so many thing about Guion when I was Researching about him.
+It is cool to think that he made such a big moment in America's history and in African Americans' history.
+I had a fun time learning so many things about Guion when I was researching about him.

 Page created on 3/12/2011 12:00:00 AM